AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

     }
     ```

-    We are using dependency injection with this controller, just as we did with onr of our Function Apps earlier.
+    We are using dependency injection with this controller, just as we did with one of our Function Apps earlier.
 The `ICosmosDbService`, `IHttpClientFactory`, and `IConfiguration` services are injected into the controller through the controller's constructor.
 The `CosmosDbService` is the class whose code you updated in the previous step.
 The `CosmosClient` is injected into it through its constructor.

     The `Index` controller action method uses paging, which it implements by calling the `ICosmosDbService.GetItemsWithPagingAsync` method you updated in the previous step.
 Using this service in the controller helps abstract the Cosmos DB query implementation details and business rules from the code in the action methods, keeping the controller lightweight and the code in the service reusable across all the controllers.